ivoGanev/ivoganev.github.io/_posts/2021-03-17-hash-tables.markdown

 #### ArrayList (Java)

-Java's/Oracle programmers are kind enough to provide an `ArrayList` which is just an array of objects and you get operations like `add()`, `addAll()`, `remove()`, etc., which are eventually enables you to use the arrays as list.
-Because you are still dealing with an array data structure, time complexity remains the same as the topic above has mentioned.
+Java's/Oracle programmers are kind enough to provide an `ArrayList` which is just an array of objects and you get operations like `add()`, `addAll()`, `remove()`, etc., which eventually enables you to use the arrays as list.
+Because you are still dealing with an array data structure, time complexity for operations remains the same.

 #### Singly Linked List